-With insights from the index, technologists and businesses can determine where they may want to invest their time and resources.
+With insights from the Index, technologists and businesses can determine where they may want to invest their time and resources.

 Google AdWords has broad reach and timely ability to reveal which technologies are the most searched.
 This data is retrieved from its respective APIs.
-For all relevant search keywords associated with a technology, the index finds the total sum of the monthly search volume.
+For all relevant search keywords associated with a technology, the Index finds the total sum of the monthly search volume.

 YouTube is a hugely popular video platform.
 Measuring the quantity of video views related to different technologies give us a robust estimation of interest in those topics.
 This data is pulled from its respective APIs.
 For the search query associated with each technology, the PTI calculates the total sum of the top 50 videos’ view counts.

 Google Search provides a measure of how much written content has been created for any given technology and is extremely comprehensive.
 Google Search data is retrieved by submitting searches and scraping the “hit” count from the returned result.
-For each query associated with each technology, the index captures the number of returned results.
+For each query associated with each technology, the Index captures the number of returned results.

 Our goal is to provide an unbiased perspective on technology demand.
 To achieve this, we don’t apply any weighting techniques to these technologies.
-Early on in the creation of the index, we realized that if we were to arbitrarily assign weights to either older/mature technologies or newer/unknown technologies, it might undermine that central principle and lead to justifiable critique that we were twisting the data to our own ends.
+Early in the creation of the Index, we realized that if we were to arbitrarily assign weights to either older/mature technologies or newer/unknown technologies, it might undermine that central principle and lead to justifiable critique that we were twisting the data to our own ends.

 Along the same lines, we don’t say why certain technologies are listed higher than others.
 Why?
-Because we believe that part of the issue learners have with identifying trends in the technology landscape is seeing past individual changes in any given source signal.
+Because we believe that part of the issue learners and leaders have with identifying trends in the technology landscape is seeing past individual changes in any given source signal.

 If we expose the underlying popularity metrics of each individual technology on each individual data source, then learners and organizations would have a tendency to apply their own subjective biases to the interpretation of the overall Index.
 Some users might value the Stack Overflow signal higher than YouTube, or GitHub higher than Google Search, or Google AdWords higher than Indeed.
 It’s easy to see how this would undermine our goal of offering an objective, quantitative perspective on the relative popularity of different technologies.